core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The example also shows how the client establishes an OSCORE Security Context CTX_C_P with the proxy and CTX_C_S with the server, by using the key exchange protocol EDHOC {{RFC9528}}.

-In particular, the client relies on the EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}} and denoted as COMB\_REQ, in order to transport the last EDHOC message_3 and the first OSCORE-protected application CoAP request combined together.
+In particular, the client relies on the EDHOC + OSCORE request defined in {{RFC9668}} and denoted as COMB\_REQ, in order to transport the last EDHOC message_3 and the first OSCORE-protected application CoAP request combined together.

 ~~~~~~~~~~~ aasvg
 Client  Proxy  Server